ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-kucherawy-dmarc-dmarcbis.md

 separated plain-text list of DMARC URIs; OPTIONAL).
-A comma or exclamation point that is part of such a DMARC URI MUST be encoded per Section 2.1 of [@!RFC3986] so as to distinguish it from the list delimiter or an OPTIONAL size limit.  {#verifying-external-destinations} discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
-See {#external-report-addresses} for additional considerations.
+A comma or exclamation point that is part of such a DMARC URI MUST be encoded per Section 2.1 of [@!RFC3986] so as to distinguish it from the list delimiter or an OPTIONAL size limit.  (#verifying-external-destinations) discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
+See (#external-report-addresses) for additional considerations.
 Any valid URI can be specified.
 A Mail Receiver MUST implement support for a "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
 If not provided, Mail Receivers MUST NOT generate aggregate feedback reports.
 URIs not supported by Mail Receivers MUST be ignored.
-The aggregate feedback report format is described in {#aggregate-reports}
+The aggregate feedback report format is described in (#aggregate-reports)

 ruf:
 :   Addresses to which message-specific failure information is to